Prairie Dog: We Have A Lot To Say

 As I was thanking Prairie Dog and honoring him, he thanked me for having always loved his species.
 Animals read my mind as I read theirs.
 He reminded me of a Prairie Dog Town in Odessa, Texas, that I used to visit often.
 (I am from West Texas.)
 I even named a specific prairie dog there after my Grandaddy.
 He told me that Alvin was aware of my fondness for him and that the entire species was happy that I had found such enjoyment in them.
 He promised me we would make memories together when I come camping at Caprock Canyons!
 He read my mind again as we were planning a trip to this State Park in the fall.

 Sidenote: My husband and I did make it to camp at Caprock Canyons.
 We were stunned by the roaming bison that comprise most of our Texas State Buffalo Herd.
 They roam freely all over the park.
 We also fell in love with the Prairie Dog Colony there, right on the edge of our campground.
 Every time we left our site to hike, they chattered at us!
-This was a huge colony, probably about a half mile long and a quarter mile wide.
+This was a huge colony, probably about a half-mile long and a quarter-mile wide.
 Their homes go all the way to the lip of the big canyons that make an immediate drop of well over 100’.
-It was a gorgeous site to see – both the canyons and the wildlife!
+It was a gorgeous sight to see – both the canyons and the wildlife!

 This is an ongoing series on my blog.
 I speak with domesticated animals on a very regular basis.
 Each time I speak with a wild animal, I am humbled, truly humbled, by their dignity and grace.
 We are so blessed to share this planet with them.
 Please help me to help them to spread their messages.
 Please share this post!